weiezhang/weiezhang.github.io/_pages/about.md

 ---

 ## News
 * A collaboration work has been accepted by AAAI 2026.
-Congratulations!
+Congratulations to Hui Zhang.
 * My promotion to Associate Professor has been approved and will take effective from Jan 1 2026.
 * Congratulations to Mong Yuan Sim and Elaf Alhazmi for two papers being accepted by the EMNLP 2025.
 * Congratulations to Wenhao Liang, Liangwei Zheng, and Lishan Yang for 4 papers being accepted by CIKM 2025.